josh-berry/tab-stash/docs/contributing.md

    1. `manifest.json` describes the extension to the browser.
 This is the place to start to understand how the browser interacts with Tab Stash.

-   2. Each "top-level" part of the Tab Stash UI has an HTML page here as well.
-      The HTML pages are pretty minimal, just enough to get things started--most of the actual UI code is in `src/`, which we'll get to later.

 2. `icons/` contains the SVG icons used throughout the Tab Stash UI.
 Icons are always expected to be monochromatic, and will be re-colored during the build to work with both light and dark themes.
 Some icons are converted to PNG